LeSiiN/lsn-evidence/README.md

                 <p><strong>DNA Code: </strong><span>${itemData.info.dnalabel}</span></p><br /><p>${itemData.description}</p>`;
             }
 ```
+- Replace `evidence.lua` inside `REPLACE THESE WITH THE ONES FROM POLICEJOB` with the `qb-policejob/client/evidence.lua`
-- Replace both files inside `REPLACE THESE WITH THE ONES FROM POLICEJOB` with the same named ones from qb-policejob ( client/evidence.lua and server/main.lua )
+- Replace `main.lua` inside `REPLACE THESE WITH THE ONES FROM POLICEJOB` with the `qb-policejob/server/main.lua`
 - Remove the following code from your `qb-policejob/config.lua`
 ```
 Config.AmmoLabels = {